 Another place to visit is the Cathedral Basilica of Saint Louis, a stunning Roman Catholic cathedral that boasts gorgeous architecture.

-After a long and interesting day of driving, we recommend staying at The Last Hotel during your visit to St Louis.
-This boutique hotel is built in a historical building that used to be the International Shoe Company.
+After a long and interesting day of driving, we recommend staying at 21c Museum Hotel St Louis during your visit to St Louis.
+This fabulous four-star hotel is brimming with style and artistic flair, with its very own on-site gallery and modern art throughout.
 The hotel is in the downtown core of St Louis with easy access to the Gateway Arch.